-- 1. Failure to give artificial ventilation.
-(Maximum of 3 sets AV/CPR or combination thereof) 20 - 2.
-Failure to give 10-12 breaths in each58-62-second period.
-(1 minute of AV = 1 set) 1 - 3.
+14. Failure to apply the AED when available10 15.
+Failure of rescuers to change positions in 5 seconds or less when performing two- person CPR1 16.
+Failure of rescuer to ask the judge if the patient has a pulse when CPR is completed1 17.
+Delivery of simulated shock with AED to patient while in contact with the patient5 each occurrence (add to scorecard) Artificial Ventilation 1.
+Failure to give artificial ventilation.
+(Maximum of 3 sets AV/CPR or combination thereof)20 2.
+Failure to give 10-12 breaths in each 58-62-second period.
+(1 minute of $AV = 1 \text{ set}$)1 3.
 Failure to provide a breath volume of at least .8 liters (through .7-literline on new manikins).
-Over inflation shall not be discounted.1 - 4.
-Failure of rescuer to check for return of breathing and pulsewhen artificial ventilation is completed.1 - 5.
-Failure of rescuer to state that patient is breathing and has a pulsewhen artificial ventilation is completed.1
+Over inflation shall not be discounted1 4.
+Failure of rescuer to check for return of breathing and pulse when artificial ventilation is completed1 5.
+Failure of rescuer to state that patient is breathing and has a pulse when artificial ventilation is completed.

-NOTE: Each critical skill identified with an asterisk () shall be clearly verbalized by the team as it is being conducted at contest not utilizing moulage.
+NOTE: Each critical skill identified with an asterisk () shall be clearly verbalized by the team as it is being conducted at contest not utilizing moulage or a combination of moulage/stickers.
 Each critical skill identified with a double asterisk () shall be clearly verbalized by the team as it is being conducted at all contests.
-After initially stating what BP-DOC- Bleeding, Pain, Deformities, Open wounds stands for, the team may simply state BP-DOC- Bleeding, Pain, Deformities, Open wounds when making their checks.
-Teams my use the acronym "CSM" when checking circulation, sensation, and motor function.
+After initially stating what BP-DOC- Bleeding, Pain, Deformities, Open Wounds, Crepitus stands for, the team may simply state BP-DOC when making their checks.
+Teams my use the acronym "CSM" after first stating what CSM means, circulation, sensation, and motor function, when checking.